Great Lakes Engineering Works: Construction achievements

-War
+World Wars

 The war years not only saw the construction but also the destruction of vessels.
-During World War I, the SS Vacuum (Hull # 99, Ecorse yard) commissioned by Ocean Freight Cargo Ship in 1912 as the SS Bayamon was sunk by German torpedo April 28, 1917 near Scotland.
+During World War I, the SS Vacuum (Hull # 99, Ecorse yard) commissioned by Ocean Freight Cargo Ship in 1912 as the SS Bayamon was sunk by German torpedo April 28, 1917, near Scotland.
 The SS Gratangen (Hull #156, Ashtabula) commissioned by Corona Coa in 1916 as the SS Corona was sunk by German submarine in 1917.
-The P. L. M. No. 4 (Hull #162,Ecorse) commissioned by the French government for the Paris, Lyon and Mediterranean Railway in 1916 was torpedoed and sunk in English Channel on December 27, 1917.
+The P. L. M. No. 4 (Hull #162, Ecorse) commissioned by the French government for the Paris, Lyon and Mediterranean Railway in 1916 was torpedoed and sunk in English Channel on December 27, 1917.
 However, the construction during wartime enabled the GLEW to bring economic prosperity to the Detroit area.

-The Navy department appropriations bill for 1941 awarded Great Lakes shipyards government contracts worth almost ninety million dollars.
-The GLEW was responsible for twenty-one new ore carriers commissioned by the Pittsburgh Steamship Company and the U.S. Maritime Commission.
+The Navy department appropriations bill for 1941 awarded Great Lakes shipyards government contracts worth almost 90 million dollars.
+The GLEW was responsible for 21 ore carriers commissioned by the Pittsburgh Steamship Company and the U.S. Maritime Commission.
 As the year came to an end, more military orders from Washington came in when the Great Lakes shipyards were already operating at full capacity.
-The shipbuilders met the increased demand by expanding and creating new ways to heighten production levels that resulted in the larger, deeper vessels.
+The shipbuilders met the increased demand by expanding and creating ways to heighten production levels that resulted in the larger, deeper vessels.
 Some of the vessels became casualties of war.
 The SS Catherine (hull # 219 from GLEW Ecorse) was commissioned by U.S. Maritime Commission as the SS Covedale in May 1919.
 She was torpedoed by Germans on June 17, 1941.

-The supply and demands were met but when peace came, the over-abundance of shipbuilding orders decreased and so too did the local economies of the once booming, small Great Lakes ports.
-The role of delivering bulk commodities could not change for GLEW’s vessels and therefore they were valued whether at war or at peace.
+The supply and demands were met, but when peace came, the over-abundance of shipbuilding orders decreased and so too did the local economies of the once booming, small Great Lakes ports.
+The role of delivering bulk commodities could not change for GLEW’s vessels, and therefore they were valued whether at war or at peace.
 It was the decrease in shipbuilding orders that troubled the local economy and marked the end of an era.

 Decline

 GLEW’s 58-year history saw the end to their own epoch.
 Foreign firms started producing ships for lower prices.
-Therefore, the America steamship companies began dealing abroad.
+Therefore, the American steamship companies began dealing abroad.
 On April 30, 1961, GLEW stockholders agreed to dissolve the shipbuilding giant and sell it to the Great Lakes Steel Corporation.